Coming of Age During the AIDS Crisis — Chapter 2

 Vito Russo: The issue of promiscuity is a really hot issue surrounding the question of AIDS right now.
-There’s been an ongoing and often heated debate about the relationship of sexually transmitted diseases and promiscuity and the gay male lifestyle in the seventies and eighties.
+There’s been an ongoing and often heated debate about the relationship of sexually transmitted diseases and promiscuity and the gay male lifestyle in the ’70s and ’80s.
 And we’ve decided to invite two people who for the past year and a half have been debating this with their friends and writing about it in the gay press, and have them air their views in point/counterpoint.
 First, Charles Jurrist, uh, will have his say.
 And then I’ll introduce Michael Callen, who will do a counterpoint to his discussion.

 Charles Jurrist: I’m a gay man.
 It took me years to bring myself to say that openly and with pride.
 Certainly, my sexuality is only a part of my gayness, but it is the central part.
 If I can’t join another man’s body to mine, then how am I gay?
 Liking Bette Midler isn’t enough.
 Make no mistake, I know about this disease, and I know it may strike me tomorrow.
 I’m scared.